bambinod/cloudtechservice-test/README.md

 ***** Cloudtechservices *****

-This is the test service for the cloudtechservice
+This is the test service for the cloudtechservices
 <!DOCTYPE html>
 <html>
 <head>
-    <title>Print Name</title>
+    <title>Print Name:Cloudtechservices</title>
 </head>
 <body>
     <h1>Binod Bam</h1>